Academic Publications |

 "Life Beyond 1.5°C: Resignation or Revolution?"

-- International Society for Environmental Ethics (ISEE), Pacific APA, Climate Hub, "Climate Philosophy After 1.5°C," April 11th, 2026.
+- International Society for Environmental Ethics (ISEE), Pacific APA, Climate Hub, "Climate Philosophy After 1.5°C" April 11th, 2026

-- African Centre for Epistemology and Philosophy of Science (ACEPS | Talk Poster), University of Johannesburg, October 21st, 2025
+- African Centre for Epistemology and Philosophy of Science (ACEPS | Talk Poster), University of Johannesburg, South Africa.
+October 21st, 2025

 "Do Animals Make Art?"

-- American Society for Aesthetics, Pacific Meeting, Berkeley, CA, March 6-7, 2026.
+- American Society for Aesthetics (ASA), Pacific Meeting, Berkeley, CA, USA.
+March 6-7, 2026. [withdrawn due to travel issues].

 - Invited speaker, "Normativity in the Wild" Workshop, ETH Zürich, Switzerland.
-October 8-11, 2025.
+October 8-11, 2025

 "Reviving De-Extinction: A Response to Four Anti-De-Extinction Arguments"

-- The International Society for Environmental Ethics (ISEE) @ the 2026 Central Division Meeting of the American Philosophical Association (APA), Chicago, USA.
+- The International Society for Environmental Ethics (ISEE) @ the 2026 Central Division Meeting of the American Philosophical Association (APA), Chicago, Illinois, USA.
 February 18-21, 2026

-- Philosophical Society of South Africa (PSSA), University of Cape Town, South Africa.
+- Philosophical Society of Southern Africa (PSSA), University of Cape Town, South Africa.
 January 23-25, 2026

 - Second International Congress of Philosophy (ICofP), University of Cartagena, Colombia.
 November 17-21, 2025